Gediren/Gediren/README.md

 ## About Me
 Hi there!
 I'm a graduate of the network engineering and security course at Mohawk College, with a background in basic development.
-I'm getting back into it after quite a few years away, and all of my projects will be hosted here.<br>
+I'm getting back into it after quite a few years away, and all of my projects will be stored and managed here.<br>
 <br>

 <a href="#">